TelegramTools/TLImporter/README.md

 ## Credits

-This couldn't be possible without [TLSharp](https://github.com/sochix/TLSharp), by sochix, and a also [TelegramClient](https://github.com/vik-borisov/TelegramClient) by vik-borisov.
-Both libraries helped me during the coding of the app, but I finally went with TLSharp for the final release of this app.
+This couldn't be possible without [Telethon](https://github.com/LonamiWebs/Telethon), and his great creator, [Lonami](https://github.com/Lonami), who always was up to answering questions and helping in development.
+I'm so grateful for his patience :).

 Also, huge acknowledgements to Telegram for making such a great messenger!